- Publisher: The History Press

 - Available in: Paperback

 In Black Antietam, I tell the stories of African Americans who witnessed and took part in the Battle of Antietam in 1862.
-Nearly 400 free and enslaved people of color lived and worked on the land that became America’s bloodiest battlefield, yet their experiences have never been the focus of any sustained study.
+Nearly 400 free and enslaved people of color lived and worked on the land that became America’s bloodiest battlefield, yet their experiences have never been studied in depth.
 This book fills that gap, addressing a general readership but incorporating professional scholarship.
-Taking an expansive view, the book tells the story of Sharpsburg’s black community throughout the Civil War, with a focus on the pivotal month of September 1862.
+Black Antietam tells the story of Sharpsburg’s black community throughout the Civil War, with a focus on the pivotal month of September 1862.
 For the first time in a book, the battle that led to the Emancipation Proclamation is itself viewed from the perspective of the African Americans who were present at it and were most directly affected by it.

 Throughout the book, I emphasize African American sources and viewpoints, letting black voices speak wherever possible.
 One important chapter focuses on the black men in the two armies that met at Sharpsburg.
 Here and elsewhere, I’ve uncovered sources that haven’t been used before in writing about the battle, and I think this helps to make Black Antietam an exciting book.
-In 2021-22, I invite you to read along on this website as I blog about the process of writing the book, and/or to attend one of my public talks about these previously untold stories of the Civil War in Sharpsburg.
-Upcoming events will always be posted on this website.
+I invite you to attend one of my public talks (some with book signings) about these previously untold stories of the Civil War in Sharpsburg.
+Upcoming events will be posted on this website.